lukaszkujawa/node-web-crawler/README.md

 $ npm install
 ```

-If you don't have the Node installed or apt-get returns an old version:
+If you don't have the Node installed or apt-get returns an old version you can compile it from the source:
 ```
 $ curl -O http://nodejs.org/dist/v0.10.24/node-v0.10.24.tar.gz
 $ tar -xzf node-v0.10.24.tar.gz